cartesi/rollups-node/docs/config.md

 ## `CARTESI_BLOCKCHAIN_FINALITY_OFFSET`

-The node assumes that blocks offseted by N from the current block have reached finality (N is the read depth).
+The node assumes that blocks offsetted by N from the current block have reached finality (N is the read depth).

 * **Type:** `int`